web-platform-tests/wpt/docs/_writing-tests/lint-tool.md

-The lint tool is also run automatically for every submitted pull request, and reviewers will not merge branches with tests that have lint errors, so you must either [fix all lint errors](#fixing-lint-errors), or you must [white-list test files] (#updating-the-whitelist) to suppress the errors.
+The lint tool is also run automatically for every submitted pull request, and reviewers will not merge branches with tests that have lint errors, so you must either [fix all lint errors](#fixing-lint-errors), or you must [whitelist test files](#updating-the-whitelist) to suppress the errors.

 ## Fixing lint errors

-You must fix any errors the lint tool reports, unless an error is for something essential to a certain test or that for some other exceptional reason shouldn't prevent the test from being merged.
-In those cases you can [white-list test files](#updating-the-whiteslist) to suppress the errors.
-Otherwise, use the details in this section to fix all errors reported.
+You must fix any errors the lint tool reports, unless an error is for something essential to a certain test or that for some other exceptional reason shouldn't prevent the test from being merged; in those cases you can [whitelist test files](#updating-the-whiteslist) to suppress the errors.
+In all other cases, follow the instructions below to fix all errors reported.

 * **CONSOLE**: Test-file line has a `console.*(...)` call; **fix**: remove the `console.*(...)` call (and in some cases, consider adding an